NTU-FRELab/drivers-communities/README.md

        + File 1 description: benthic cover estimates of the 433 sampling transects

    + File 2: Linetal_dataset_Env.csv
-       + File 2 description: data of 21 environmental drviers in the 433 sampling transects
+       + File 2 description: data of 21 environmental drivers in the 433 sampling transects

    + File 3: Linetal_dataset_Cor.csv
        + File 3 description: coordination and benthic information used to generate Figure 1b